scaarix/TypeStationX/README.md

 | Your choice of mx switches        | 32            |                                                                                                       |
 | 6mmx3mm magnets                   | 10           |<a href="https://www.amazon.com/FINDMAG-Magnets-Magnetic-Whiteboard-Refrigerator/dp/B08M3YP56J">magnets</a>|

+WARNING: Your PS2 controller cable extension may only have 8 out of the 9 pins needed.
+It may be better just to use two ps2 controllers to make your own cable!

 # HUGE THANKS TO
 Chewiedies for helping make the stunning case :)